 - Is a low off-peak electricity tariff available?
 If so, electric water heating on an off-peak tariff may have the lowest running cost.

-When it comes to the most economical hot water system to run, it’s all in the storage.
+When it comes to the most economical hot water system to run, it’s all about the storage.

 Basically, there are two types of hot water systems;